astramind-ai/Pulsar/tutorial/Chatting_and_advance_setting.md

 # Configure Chat Settings

-*This guide provides a comprehensive overview of how to configure chat settings.
-By following these steps, you can customize the model, adjust LoRA personalities, and fine-tune advanced settings to optimize performance.*
+*This guide provides an overview of how to configure chat settings.
+By following these steps, you can customize the model, add LoRA, personalities and set advanced settings to optimize performance.*

 ![Chat Page](../images/chatpage.png)